-- Removing the existing levee and constructing a new extended levee farther away from the river (to the east).
+- Removal of the existing levee and construction of a new extended levee set back from the river (to the north and east).
 This new levee will reduce overflows from Taylor Creek over the road and into the neighborhood.
 The setback levee will also create more space for flood flows and enhancement of fish habitat along the Cedar River.

-- Installing a larger culvert under SE 197th Place to convey a large portion of flood flows under the road.
+- Installation of a larger culvert under Southeast 197th Place to convey a large portion of flood flows under the road.
 A temporary bypass road would be built to maintain neighborhood access during construction of the roadway culvert upgrade.

 - Construction of side-channels in the floodplain to carry a portion of the flow.
-This will reduce erosion risk near the Cedar River Trail and provide areas of slower moving water for fish.
+This will reduce erosion risks to the Cedar River Trail and State Route 169 and provide areas of slower moving water for fish.

 The Jan Road Levee Setback project area is located on the left and right banks of the Cedar River, between River Miles 12.6 and 13.3 in unincorporated King County, about one mile northwest of the State Route 18/State Route 169 interchange.

 The Jan Road Levee Setback Project will reduce flood and erosion risks to the people, property, and infrastructure in the area.
 The project is in a neighborhood served by a sole access roadway composed of S.E.
 197th Place, 221st Avenue S.E., and 218th Avenue S.E. in Maple Valley.
 This roadway has also been known as “Jan Road.”
 It is adjacent to the Rutledge-Johnson Levee Partial Levee Removal (Rutledge-Johnson), a county project focused both on flood risk reduction and habitat restoration.
 Due to their proximity, the analysis of the Jan Road Levee Setback project will consider the Rutledge-Johnson Project to ensure the two projects complement one another.